INTERDESIGN SWEDEN 2009

 The Interdesign participants also experienced a journey underground beneath the earth's surface to a mining depth below sea level at the LKAB mine.
 This allowed them to experience the vastness of the problem itself and a visit to the neighbouring Aitik open pit mine.

-Ongoing research visits were also coordinated, bringing the participants to local areas affected by the situation, including houses which have already been moved or are in the processed of being moved.
+Ongoing research visits were also coordinated, bringing the participants to local areas affected by the situation, including houses which have already been moved or are in the process of being moved.

 Above: Interdesign participants